DenSkrytskyi/giga-school-connectivity-analysis/README.md

 The project is aligned with the analytical approach of the **GIGA initiative (ITU & UNICEF)**, which emphasizes infrastructure availability, coverage, and affordability as prerequisites for sustainable and meaningful school connectivity.

+Key charts from the analysis are available in the [figures](figures) directory for quick review.

 ---

 ### Analytical Scope and Methodology